clemans/powershell/README.md

 #### `>_: Start-TerminateUserProcess.ps1`

 A multi-function custom script which aims to automate a specific company's disable user account process.

-## DevOps
-A directory of functions for implementing Microsoft Windows infrastructure and other useful scripts for Development Operations.

-#### `>_: New-AzureRmBasicInfrastructureFramework.ps1`

-An AzureRm script that automates the baseline implementation of an Azure infrastructure as a service (IaaS).

 ## License